This argument is distinct from unconscionability as reviewed above.

 The objective of the trial judge is restore the parties to their true agreement, not to amend the terms due to an error in judgment.

-The error have been innocently effected or the subject of a fraud.
+The error may have been innocently effected or was directly the subject of a fraud.
 What is critical to the test is that the wrongdoer must be shown to have relied upon the error inherent in the document in such a manner which could be seen as “fraud or the equivalent of fraud”.
 3

 The court may consider in the exercise of its discretion the factor that the party seeking the equitable remedy was negligent in its failure to note that the written agreement did not reflect the true terms.
 This being said, generally speaking, all cases seeking rectification will involve to some degree an error made by the plaintiff in not assuring that the final agreement reflected the actual terms.
 The court retains discretion to deny the remedy where “it would be unjust to impose on a defendant a liability which ought more properly to be attributed to the plaintiff’s negligence”.4